codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 		* proxy-revalidate
 		* no-transform

-		When passing the last-modified option, it can be either a date string or a DateTime object.
+		When passing the last-modified option, it can be either a date string, or a DateTime object.

 	.. php:method:: setLastModified($date)